 There are two types of period pain: primary and secondary dysmenorrhoea.

 Primary dysmenorrhoea is pain caused by your period.
 It cannot be attributed to any other underlying medical condition.
-It usually begins with the first period but often gets better with age.
+This usually begins with the first period but often gets better with age.

 Prostaglandins constrict and compress the blood vessels in the uterus, reducing the normal blood supply.
 They are also responsible for the gastro discomfort and nausea associated with periods.
 The higher the level of prostaglandin in the body, the greater the severity of the symptoms.